Crime in Northern Ireland: Crime by type

 The type of crime committed in Northern Ireland varies although robbery, murder, racketeering, disorder, burglary, joyriding, terrorism and assault are the main types.
+There has also been an increase in rural-related crime in recent years.

-In recent times Tiger kidnapping has been used in robberies on banks, shops and post offices.
+In recent times tiger kidnapping has been used in robberies on banks, shops and post offices.

 Murder

-Over the three years 2011–14, the homicide rate in Northern Ireland was 0.9 per 100,000 inhabitants per year.
+Over 2011 to 2014, the homicide rate in Northern Ireland was 0.9 per 100,000 inhabitants per year.
 This is a similar figure to the UK average, the murder rate in the Republic of Ireland, and most Western European nations, a region which has among the lowest homicide rates globally.

-During The Troubles, homicide rates were considerably higher: at their height in 1972 there were 479 deaths caused either by terrorism or Security Forces' action – around 31 per 100,000, similar to homicide rates in 2010s Colombia or South Africa.
+During the Troubles, homicide rates were considerably higher: at their height in 1972 there were 479 deaths caused either by terrorism or Security Forces' action – around 31 per 100,000, similar to homicide rates in 2010s Colombia or South Africa.
 During the period 1976–1993, most years saw 60–100 deaths related to The Troubles, or around 4.0–6.5/100,000 per annum.

 Although there are repeated terrorism-related attempts at murder, few succeed.
 Since the re-establishment of devolved government in 2007, two soldiers and one police officer were murdered in 2009, with a further police officer murdered in 2011.
 Other incidents have seen life-changing injuries to police officers caused by explosions.